pojntfx/hydrapp/README.md

 ## Tutorial

-### 1. Creating a New Project
+### 1. Creating a New App

-First, generate a new project by running `hydrapp new`, which will ask you some questions interactively.
+First, generate a new app by running `hydrapp new`, which will ask you some questions interactively.
 First, let's select the project type we want to start from; see [examples](#examples) for more information on the individual project types - for this example we'll use the `react-panrpc` template, which is the most full-featured one:

 ```shell
 $ hydrapp new